 Find out how COVID-19 vaccines have been assessed and approved in New Zealand.
-This includes Pfizer, Pfizer paediatric, AstraZeneca, Janssen, and Novavax.
+This includes Pfizer, Pfizer paediatric, AstraZeneca, Novavax, and Jcovden (previously Janssen).

 On this page: